 Apart from that I seared slices of artichoke bottoms in olive oil with lemon zest until lightly charred and finished cooking them covered in fresh lemon juice.
+Topped on the leek risotto before serving.
 Delicious!

 Pumpkin risotto with mushrooms

-So in this case I actually made a pumpkin puree , and stirred the puree through the risotto about half way through the process.
+Here I actually made a pumpkin puree , and stirred the puree through the vegan risotto about half way through the process.
 I wanted to have a nice creamy pumpkin flavoured risotto without having chunks of pumpkin.

-I topped it with pan fried mushroom with garlic, chives and a good splash of white wine.
+I topped it with pan fried garlicy mushroom, chives and a good splash of white wine.
 YUM!

 Herby silken tofu risotto with Stuffed and fried courgette flowers

 The courgette flowers I stuffed with some risotto, breaded them and fried them.
-Very special and delicious!
+Very special, crispy and delicious!

 Fennel risotto with artichoke

 I pre-cooked (until softened) the fennel with the use of some thyme and white wine.
-I stirred it in half way though the cooking process.
+I stirred it in the risotto half way though the cooking process.

 The artichoke I pan fried first and then added some wine and lemon to cook them.
 I stirred the pieces through the risotto just before serving.
 Delicious combi!

-I hope you will get as excited about making the perfect vegan risotto and eating, as I am.
+I hope you will get as excited about making the perfect vegan risotto and enjoying it!
 Please show me your creations!
 I cant wait to see them.
 Add @haricoco1 to you instagram post, or comment down below.